laravel/docs/eloquent.md

         ];
     }

-After defining and mapping your Eloquent events you can use [event listeners](https://laravel.com/docs/5.7/events#defining-listeners) to listen to them and perform related actions.
+After defining and mapping your Eloquent events, you may use [event listeners](https://laravel.com/docs/{{version}}/events#defining-listeners) to handle the events.

 <a name="observers"></a>
 ### Observers